 - Adhesions – any surgical procedure in the abdomen can cause adhesions (scar tissue).
 This can occur any time after the operation and can sometimes cause problems with the bowel getting stuck or twisted.
 Hospitalisation and repeat operation may be necessary.

 - Other - As this surgery affects the function of the gut, some patients are unable to tolerate adequate intakes of food, which can result in the need for long-term nutritional support via intravenous methods, called TPN (total parenteral nutrition).

 Dumping syndrome is a group of signs and symptoms that usually occurs due to poor food choices.
 It is caused by high sugar or high fat foods passing through the stomach and into the small intestine too quickly.
 Symptoms can include cramping, diarrhoea, nausea, dizziness, weakness and fatigue.
 More information regarding dietary advice to avoid dumping will be provided during your visit with the dietitian.

 After receiving your date for surgery, you will be advised to start a very low-calorie liquid meal replacement diet for the 14 days prior to your surgery.
 OptifastTM is the recommended meal replacement and is readily available from your local Chemist.
 The diet is intended to kick-start your weight loss prior to surgery, with the aim of reducing the size of your liver to optimise the safety of the procedure.
 More detailed information will be provided to you during your appointment with the dietitian.

 Generally, patients will stay in hospital for 2-3 days following the procedure.
 After the procedure you will slowly sip clear fluids only (water, black tea, broth, juices).
-Before going home, an x-ray study is performed to check the size of the stomach pouch and to exclude a leak from the new connection.
 Once the size and function of the pouch is confirmed, you will be able to drink fluids freely for the remainder of your hospital stay.
 During the next 4-6 weeks, while your body heals, you will gradually increase the consistency and volume of food you eat.
 Further information, including a healthy dietary guidelines booklet, will be provided at your appointment with the dietitian.